-- Any exposed/diagnosed students will be excluded from attendance for 10 days. - Staff and students with a persistent cough will be excluded from school as well, as per the guidelines on dealing with students exhibiting COVID symptoms. - Students and staff will be encouraged to wash their hands regularly following CDC guidelines.
+- All students will enter the side door entrance, A staff member will conduct a visual screen and temperature check for the appearance of symptoms. - Any exposed/diagnosed students will be excluded from attendance for 10 days. - Staff and students with a persistent cough will be excluded from school as well, as per the guidelines on dealing with students exhibiting COVID symptoms. - Students and staff will be encouraged wo wash their hands regularly following CDC guidelines.
 Training in class will occur for students.
 Hand sanitizer may substitute for washing when necessary.

-ОН A/ODE Requirements Hybrid/Onsite Plan • Additional guidance for nurses and health staff. \boxtimes Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19.
-See table "Planning for COVID-19 Scenarios in Schools."
-Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
+OH A/ODE Requirements Hybrid/Onsite Plan Additional guidance for nurses and health staff. \boxtimes Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19.
+See table "Planning for COVID-19 Scenarios in Schools." \boxtimes Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
 Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school. \boxtimes Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.